 Because crowns are designed to perfectly fit your mouth and mimic your damaged tooth, the procedure will, in most cases, require two appointments.

 At the first appointment, your dentist will take measurements for your new permanent crown.
 They’ll also remove any damage or decay on the affected tooth, so it’s ready to be crowned.
-Finally, they’ll place a temporary crown to protect your tooth and keep your bite looking and feeling normal until your permanent crown is ready.
+Finally, they’ll place a temporary crown same-day to protect your existing tooth structure and keep your bite looking and feeling normal until your permanent crown is ready.

 Your crown will be custom made for you.
 When it’s ready, usually a few weeks later, you’ll come back for a second appointment to have the temporary crown removed and the permanent crown placed.